 Treasure Island Hotel & Casino ("TI") is focused on the health and safety of our guests and employees.
 We are closely monitoring government policy changes and guidelines from the Centers for Disease Control (CDC) and Nevada Gaming Control Board as well as federal, state and local government mandates and any other public health advancements, and will continue to make changes as necessary or appropriate to our protocols and procedures.

 TI uses cleaning products and protocols that meet all CDC, Southern Nevada Health District (SNHD), Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) guidelines, which are approved for use and effective against viruses, bacteria and other airborne and blood borne pathogens.
-TI continues to work with our vendors, distribution partners and suppliers to ensure an uninterrupted supply of these cleaning supplies and necessary personal protective equipment.
+TI continues to work with our vendors, distribution partners and suppliers to ensure an uninterrupted supply of cleaning supplies and personal protective equipment.

 These policies are subject to change, and will be updated as guidance from the afrorementioned agencies evolve.